GenomicsCoreLeuven/help.genomicscore.be/docs/downloadlink.md

 Given a download link, one can use the tool [curl](https://en.wikipedia.org/wiki/CURL) to download a file through the command line interface instead.

 !!! warning "Warning"
-    Always make you understand the commands you execute to avoid unintended behaviour
+    Always ensure you understand the commands you execute to avoid unintended behaviour

 === "macOS"